 While this certainly means he and his wife can retire early, Anderson shares that stopping work isn’t actually the plan…

 Not so much to stop work by 40 I don’t think I’ll ever stop working because an I don’t look at it as work.
 I enjoy it too much.
 Yes.
 But I guess just to be able to give you the options of doing what you want and when and you know from the age of 40 onwards I want to do a big focus to I guess living I just living life.
 Yeah.
 You know travel and experiences as you know just, just enjoying life.

 Part of enjoying life for Anderson means being able to travel and spend time with his young children…

 Travel is a big thing.
 You know it’s something that I was fortunate to do with my parents and my grandparents.

 I remember that as a kid, my Nana and Pa taking us to you know… Paris.
-But before we went we had to study and research stuff about Paris and the history.
+But before we went we had to study and research stuff about Paris and history.
 And so when we were there and looking at the Eiffel Tower and Champs-Élysees we knew what it was, we knew the history behind it.
-And I remember as a kid you know I learnt so much by doing that.
+And I remember as a kid you know I learned so much by doing that.